 Reference: Title 5, Section 55765; Education Code Section 76224

 Reviewed and/or Updated: 12/09/03, 7/22/08

+Revised: October 7, 2014

 AR 4332 Progress Renewal

 Progress Renewal is a process intended to facilitate degree and certificate completion and/or removal from progress probation.
 The student must meet with a counselor and complete a progress renewal petition.
 All coursework will remain legible on the student's permanent record ensuring a true and complete record.
 A maximum of 30 semester units may be disregarded under this policy.
 Final approval of the petition will be granted by the Admissions and Records Office.
+Limitations based on SMC’s course repetition policy will remain in effect.

 To qualify for progress renewal, the student must meet the following criteria: